Appeal process is largely ineffective

 Thus, although there necessarily will be additional reasons for remanding the case to the agency, urge the court to remand for the reason that the BIA member did not comply with the AWO regulations.

-Therefore, while it will not be easy, you should not give up and keep fighting to try to get the summary decision without opinion overturned.
 Otherwise, the BIA will simply be a rubber-stamp for whatever the judge did and not a real appellate body.